Shakeelkhuhro/TypeScript/README.md

 # TypeScript Introduction

- **(README contains only theory part for practical examples visit: https://github.com/Shakeelkhuhro/TypeScript/blob/main/index.ts)**
+ **(README contains only theory part of TypeScript for practical examples visit: https://github.com/Shakeelkhuhro/TypeScript/blob/main/index.ts)**

 TypeScript is a strongly-typed superset of JavaScript that adds static typing to your code and provides advanced features for better tooling and maintainability.